 Handgrip Strength Test

-The purpose of this test is to measure the maximum isometric strength of the hand and forearm muscles.
+The purpose of the handgrip strength test is to measure the maximum isometric strength of the hand and forearm muscles.
 Handgrip strength is important for any sport in which the hands are used for catching, throwing or lifting.
 Also, as a general rule people with strong hands tend to be strong elsewhere, so this test is often used as a general test of strength.
 See also the finger pinch strength test.

 |excellent||> 141||> 64||> 84||> 38|